chipsalliance/Surelog/README.md

 ## Contributing to this project

 This project is open to contributions from any users!
 From the commercial vendor to the Verilog enthousiast, all are welcome.
+We started maintaing a list of ideas for contribution under [Help Wanted](https://github.com/alainmarcel/Help_Wanted)

 ## Features